PI3 kinase inhibition improves vascular malformations in mouse models of hereditary haemorrhagic telangiectasia

 Digital Object Identifier (DOI)

 Ola, Roxana; Dubrac, Alexandre; Han, Jinah; Zhang, Feng; Fang, Jennifer S.; Larrivée, Bruno; Lee, Monica; Urarte, Ana A.; Kraehling, Jan R.; Genet, Gael; Hirschi, Karen K.; Sessa, William C.; Canals, Francesc V.; Graupera, Mariona; Yan, Minhong; Young, Lawrence H.; Oh, Paul S.; and Eichmann, Anne, "PI3 kinase inhibition improves vascular malformations in mouse models of hereditary haemorrhagic telangiectasia" (2016).
-Neurobiology.
+Translational Neuroscience.
 655.